 Bagan is an ancient city in central Myanmar (formerly Burma), southwest of Mandalay

 Language – Burmese, hardly anyone spoke English except the hotel staffs

 Thanks- Kyay Zuu Tin Par Tal (formal), Kyay Zuu Par (informal)

 Getting around– I recommend discovering Bagan by hiring a bicycle (3000 Kyat p/d +), e-bike (5000 Kyat p/d +) or a private car from your hotel, or shops around town

-Accommodation – I stayed in Kumudara hotel in Bagan which is in old Bagan.
+I booked the Kumudara hotel in Bagan via Airbnb.
 Decent wooden decor but beautiful window view.
 I am not sponsored by them but I genuinely liked the area and the hotel.
-However, food wasn’t that great but there are numbers of restaurants nearby.
+However, food wasn’t that great but there is a number of restaurants nearby.
 The best thing about this hotel was – you could see temples from the balcony, pool and even from the dining area!
 And the cherry on top was they maintain one of the nearby temple and guests can come and go for sunrise and sunsets without a crowd!
 How good is that!
-Check their prices and book them here, or here.

 Mount Popa Resort is about an hour away from Old Bagan.
 For this trip, I recommend hiring a private car that comes with your private driver.
 He will pick you up, wait for you and drop you off where you need to go.
 Don’t forget to carry rain or windproof jacket as it could get foggy, rainy and windy up there.
 You can make it a day here if the weather is nice, with the pool and the Monastery view on top of the hill.
 If you look closely, you can even see the stairs of the Monastery!